-Canada is home to one of the largest international supplier bases for Boeing – including more than 560 major suppliers spanning every region of the country.
-Canadian partners provide aerospace parts for all Boeing commercial airplane models and nearly all defense programs, including the AH-64 Apache, V-22 Osprey and CH-47 rotorcraft, F/A-18 and F-15 fighter aircraft, P-8A maritime patrol aircraft, the C-17 Globemaster III airlifter and aircraft trainers.
+Canada is home to one of the largest international supplier bases for Boeing – including more than 600 major suppliers spanning every region of the country.
+Canadian partners provide aerospace parts for all Boeing commercial airplane models and nearly all defence programs, including the AH-64 Apache, V-22 Osprey and CH-47 rotorcraft, F/A-18 and F-15 fighter aircraft, P-8A maritime patrol aircraft, the C-17 Globemaster III airlifter and aircraft trainers.
 According to a Boeing study, combined with the Boeing facilities, this supply network significantly contributes to the Canadian economy by generating more than US$3 billion in economic benefits annually.
 Boeing is a global leader in developing and implementing industrial partnership programs in more than 40 countries worldwide, including Canada.
-Boeing has worked with Canadian companies under the government’s Industrial and Technological Benefits (formerly Industrial and Regional Benefits) program to perform business worth more than $6.7 billion in Canada, with another $2.9 billion in high-value programs currently under way.
+Boeing has worked with Canadian companies under the government’s Industrial and Technological Benefits (formerly Industrial and Regional Benefits) program to perform business worth more than US$6.7 billion in Canada, with another US$2.9 billion in high-value programs under way.

 Boeing is also partnering with Canada to develop new technology.
-In 2002, Boeing initiated the process that led to the creation of the successful Composites Innovation Centre (CIC) in Winnipeg, a not-for-profit composite materials research organization that develops new materials and processes for the industry.
+In 2002, Boeing initiated the process that led to the creation of the successful Composites Innovation Centre (CIC) in Winnipeg, Manitoba, a not-for-profit composite materials research organization that develops new materials and processes for the industry.
 Through engagement with the CIC, Boeing has provided funding to support the Canadian Composites Manufacturing Research and Development consortium, a teaming of industrial and research organizations across Canada seeking to develop new composite manufacturing processes.
 In February 2013, Boeing became the founding industrial member of the University of British Columbia’s Composites Research Network, a group working with Canadian scientists to create practical applications of new composite manufacturing discoveries.

-Boeing Winnipeg was awarded the first Canadian Manufacturers & Exporters Community Contribution Award in 2015.
-This award is presented to a Manitoba company that has demonstrated a commitment to supporting and building the community.
-This was evidenced through financial support, volunteering, participating in and organizing improvements, and being involved in initiatives that develop the social and economic landscape.
+In 2017, Boeing Winnipeg received the Manitoba Top Employer award for the 11th consecutive year for its financial support, volunteerism and involvement in initiatives that develop the social and economic landscape.
 Boeing Winnipeg is considered a role model in creating a positive image for the manufacturing sector.

-Last revised October 2017.
+Last revised May 2018